dustinpfister/blog_posts/_posts/js-javascript-mouse.md

 When this example is up and running in the browser I end up with the current values of the state object being displayed. moving the mouse around will result in the position being updated, and clicking the mouse button will change the value of the down boolean value.

 ## 2 - Get element relative position

+So one thing that might come up right away is that the position that is obtained from the clientX, and clientY properties might not always be what one might expect.
+The values are always going to be relative to the start of the browser window rather than an element in that window.

+To resolve the issue of the position not being relative to a nested element the get bounding client rect method of the target element of the event object can be used to get the position of the element in the window.
+These values can then be used to get a position that is relative to the element rather than the whole window.

 ```html
 <html>